Home

 About PIRSA

-South Australia's primary industries and agribusiness generated revenue of $17.3 billion in 2021–22 with total direct employment in primary industries and associated processing at 71,000 (full-time equivalent).
-In the same period, these industries accounted for 51% of the state's merchandise exports.
+South Australia's primary industries and agribusiness generated $18.5 billion of revenue in 2022–23, with direct employment and associated processing at 78,000 (full-time equivalent).
+These industries accounted for 51% of the state's merchandise exports.

 Key topics